hpi-swa-teaching/SmalltalkDocs/README.md

 ### Smaprat API

-Open your Squeak image and run the following code from within a workspace:
+Open your Squeak image and run the following code from within a workspace.
+This will install the API with all its dependencies.

 ``` smalltalk
 Metacello new